juyeana/pseudolocalizer/README.md

-# pseudolocalizer
+# web-pseudo-localizer
 > **to test your website's localizability**

-#### pseudolocalizer provides the ability to scrap web pages and converts all texts to pseudo-localized characters to test your website's localizability.
+#### web-pseudo-localizer provides the ability to scrap web pages and converts all texts to pseudo-localized characters to test your website's localizability.

 <hr>